Lighting Fireworks Remotely

 The remote communicates with the firing system main module.
 Each module has a limited number of outputs known as channels or cues (for consumer systems these terms are often used interchangeably).
 Here there is just one output available as it is a 1 cue firing system.

 The igniter is wired into this.
-These are also known as e-matches.
-Each igniter has two wires and ends with a small head of explosive material.
-This head is placed against the firework’s main fuse which is usually green or pink and often referred to as visco fuse.
+Each igniter has two wires and ends with either a small head of explosive material (ematches) or a small wire coil that heats up (Talons or clip-ons).
+This is placed against the firework’s main fuse which is usually green or pink and often referred to as visco fuse.
 Igniters are single use items, once fired they become dead.
-The igniter shown here is a consumer e-match with a special end to thread the fuse into.

 Remote firing adds both expense and complexity to your display and is not necessarily better than firing your fireworks by hand.
-We explore the advantages and disadvantages of each method more in our Hand Firing vs. Remote Firing article which you should read before investing in a firing system.
+I explore the advantages and disadvantages of each method more in my Hand Firing vs. Remote Firing article which you should read before investing in a firing system.

 A closer look at electric igniters